IBE160/SG-612/docs/prd.md

 *   **Automated Project Decomposition:** The ability for the AI to take a high-level goal (e.g., "launch a new blog") and automatically generate a complete project plan with milestones and individual tasks.
 *   **The True "Universal Inbox":** A fully integrated system that can connect to various services (email, calendars, messaging apps) to automatically capture commitments and turn them into actionable tasks, creating a single source of truth for all of a user's obligations.

+### Epic Breakdown Summary

+The features outlined in this PRD will be implemented across the following three epics.
+A more detailed breakdown of stories can be found in the [Epics](./epics.md) document.

+*   **Epic 1: Foundational Setup & Core Task Management:** Establishes the project foundation and implements core CRUD functionality for tasks.
+*   **Epic 2: AI-Powered Task Intelligence:** Integrates the Gemini AI to provide intelligent suggestions for task labels and priorities.
+*   **Epic 3: Smart Lists & Advanced Filtering:** Implements automated smart lists and user-controlled filtering and sorting.

 ---

 {{#if domain_considerations}}